-The impact of glaucoma, one of the leading causes of blindness, can be significantly reduced if diagnosed early.
-Automatic systems can improve the success of screening programs by reducing the workload of specialists.
-However, current state-of-the-art-systems are usually not robust in real-world scenarios, providing over-confident predictions with out-of-distribution (OOD) cases.
-With this in mind, we propose an uncertainty-aware deep network that predicts a Dirichlet distribution on the class probabilities.
-During inference, this type of approach allows to obtain class-wise probabilities together with a sample-wise uncertainty $\in[0\,1]$ of that same classification, and has already proven successful for uncertainty estimation in other tasks~\citep{Sensoy2018}.
-Additionally, to fully automate OOD detection, we exploit the assumption that referable glaucoma detection is only possible if the region of the optic disc (OD) has sufficient quality for diagnosis, since the primary manifestations of glaucoma occur there.
-This introduces an additional challenge, as the network has to additionally provide, without supervision, the location of the OD.
+With this in mind, in this work, we propose an uncertainty-aware deep network that predicts a Dirichlet distribution on the glaucoma class probabilities.
+During inference, this type of approach allows to obtain class-wise probabilities together with a sample-wise uncertainty $\in[0\,1]$ of that same classification.
+To the best of our knowledge, this is the first time this approach was applied to medical images.
+Additionally, to fully automate OOD detection and provide a decision threshold, we rely on the assumption that referable glaucoma detection is only possible if the region of the OD has sufficient image quality for diagnosis.

-\paragraph{AIROGS challenge}
+\subsection{AIROGS challenge}

-This paper describes our submission to the Artificial Intelligence for RObust Glaucoma Screening Challenge (AIROGS challenge)~\citep{Vente2021}.
+We assess our approach on the Artificial Intelligence for RObust Glaucoma Screening Challenge (AIROGS challenge)~\cite{Vente2021}.
 The main task was to develop an automatic method for \emph{referable glaucoma} detection in eye fundus image.
-Additionally, the system should provide a soft and binary decision on whether each image isn't diagnosable (\emph{ungradable}), i.e. automatically identify OOD samples and bad quality images.
+Additionally, the system should provide a soft and binary decision on whether each image is not diagnosable (\emph{ungradable}), i.e. automatically identify OOD samples and bad quality images.
 No definition or example of what an ungradable image was provided.
-Furthermore, usage of external datasets and annotations was forbidden.
+Furthermore, usage of external fundus image datasets was forbidden.